terryc321/haskell-pong/README.md

 - [X] Put something on screen
 - [X] Make it move with keyboard input
-- [ ] Make it move in a controlled fashion with timimgs
+- [X] Make it move in a controlled fashion with timimgs
+- - Press w to increase speed of bouncing smiley face
+- - Press s to decrease speed of bouncing smiley face

 #